aniqatc/playground/README.md

-├── .prettierignore         # Prettier ignore file to exclude certain files from formatting ├── .prettierrc             # Prettier configuration for the server-side ├── package.json            # Metadata and scripts for the server-side ├── package-lock.json       # Exact dependency versions ├── Procfile                # Process file for Heroku deployment ├── server.js               # Entry point for the server-side application │
+├── .prettierignore         # Prettier ignore file to exclude certain files from formatting ├── .prettierrc             # Prettier configuration for the server-side ├── package.json            # Metadata and scripts for the server-side ├── package-lock.json       # Exact dependency versions for the server-side ├── Procfile                # Process file for Heroku deployment ├── server.js               # Entry point for the server-side application │